How does a Camshaft Position Sensor? | Symptoms of a bad Camshaft Position Sensor

 The replacement or repair cost of the camshaft position (CMP) sensor varies according to vehicle model, labor cost, and the type of part brand.

-A CMP sensor replacement cost in a luxury car may be higher.
-If you don’t replace the sensor yourself, the labor cost of replacement may be $25 to $120
+The replacement cost of a CMP sensor in a luxury car may be higher.
+If you don’t replace the sensor yourself, the labor cost of replacement maybe $25 to $120

 Labor Cost$25 to $120